unifiedjs/unified-engine/doc/options.md

 ## `options.cwd`

-Directory to search files in, load plug-ins from, and more.
+Directory to search files in, load plugins from, and more.

 *   Type: `string`
 *   Default: [`process.cwd()`][cwd]